Lani Kai: Background

 Kai was born in Honolulu, Hawaii.
 He was brother of Lee Woodd, and the half brother of Kalai Strode and Junelehua Robertson.
 His mother Lukia Luana, a Hawaiian princess, was married to actor Woody Strode.
 His brother Lee Woodd, who was also an actor, died on 19 September 2002.

 Death

 He died on August 29, 1999, at a North Shore home of a friend, two weeks after his 63rd birthday.

 Music career

 Kai got an early break on the Don Sherwood Show in San Francisco, California.

 In late 1959, his single "Now There Are None" / "Isle Of No Aloha" was released.
 In 1963, his album Island Love Songs was released.
 In November 1968, he was appearing live at the Hawaii-Five-O club with Al Lopaka and Nephi Hannemann.

-In 1968, he had a single released on Don Ho's Hana Ho label.
+In 1968, he had a single released on Don Ho's Hana Hou label.

 In the late 1990s, he was working on an album with actor / singer Nephi Hannemann which was to be a follow-up to Hannemann's album The Polynesian Man but Kai died before it could come together.